Salta City Tour

 Apart from the fact that it’s the hub of daily life, with cafes, bars, and usually the old town hall and cathedral, everything you want to see in Salta radiates from here.

-• Campo Quijano: the gateway to the Andes, Campo Quijano developed in the 1920's as home to railway workers constructing the Tren a las Nubes or Train to the Clouds.
+• Campo Quijano: the gateway to the Andes, this town developed in the 1920's as home to railway workers constructing the Tren a las Nubes or Train to the Clouds.

-For Salta city nightlife, Paseo Guemes has become the “Happy Hour” drinking venue: head there early (which in Argentina is 8pm!) to one of the many of the new pubs like Patagonia and La Birreria selling craft beer (cerveza artesenal): also in this street is one of our favourite steak houses, or parrilladas, El Charrúa.
+For Salta city nightlife, Paseo Guemes has become the “Happy Hour” drinking venue: head there early (which in Argentina is 8pm!) to one of the many of the new pubs like Antares selling craft beer (cerveza artesenal): also in this street is one of our favourite steak houses, or parrilladas, El Charrúa.

-When you tire of steak (if you ever do), try Ma Cuisine or Viracocha for a more global selection, and the high end Jose Balcarce, which offers Andean cuisine.
+When you tire of steak (if you ever do), try Viracocha or Jose Balcarce, which offers Peruvian and Andean cuisine.
 Near the railway station is Balcarce street, which is still the best place to enjoy a traditional folk music peña.

 And for a truly gourmet experience, we recommend the award-winning El Baqueano on top of San Bernardo hill: the previous incarnation in Buenos Aires was listed among the top 50 Latin American eating places for nine years running.